Register for Our Webinar: The DORA Deadline with McDermott Will and Emery.

 Ensure your business partners and employees can easily identify, ask questions, and get answers about major warning signs that certain transactions or customers may present an elevated risk of trade sanctions violations or evasion.
 Firstly, you will need to update your policies.
 But you also need to make this knowledge accessible to avoid potential risk.

-How Policy AI can help ensure you comply with OTSI
+How AI Agents can help ensure you comply with OTSI

 With OTSI on the horizon and hundreds of other global trade compliance regulations to keep on top of, it can take a lot of work to ensure your organization remains fully compliant.

-BRYTER’s Policy AI tool can help you make your policies accessible to your business – delivering instant, accurate answers to complex compliance questions on tariffs, customs, and imports in seconds.
+BRYTER’s AI Agents can help you make your policies accessible to your business – delivering instant, accurate answers to complex compliance questions on tariffs, customs, and imports in seconds.

 You can also compare your own policies to official regulations.
 So, when OTSI regulations are released in full, you can stress-test your own policies against them and understand where you have gaps, and which parts of your policies you need to update.

-Policy AI works by using proprietary AI Agents who have been trained on understanding compliance and trade sanctions information.
+AI Agents work by using proprietary AI that has been trained in understanding compliance and trade sanctions information.
 This means unmatched quality of answers based specifically on the information you provide – no hallucinations.

 And, most importantly, all answers are fully referenced making it easy to verify.